 The unique layout of the building is truly mesmerising.
 It showcases Modern architecture, Expressionist architecture, and Modernisme.

 It features unusual tracery, mismatched oval and rectangle windows, protruding balconies, and colourful ceramic tiles.
 The arched roof has a scaly appearance and has been compared to that of a dragon or a dinosaur.
 It’s one of the most bizarre and wonderful landmarks of Spain.

 The interior is just as fascinating.
 It’s worth booking a tour to explore the full package.

 5. Basílica La Sagrada Familia

-La Sagrada Familia is probably one of the first Spanish landmarks you think of when you picture the country.
+La Sagrada Familia is probably one of the first Spanish landmarks you consider when picturing the country.
 This iconic basilica is truly one of a kind.
-Designed by the imaginative architect Antonio Gaudi, his signature creative style is on full display.
+Designed by the imaginative architect Antonio Gaudi, his signature creative style is fully displayed.

 The construction for the church started in 1882 and still isn’t finished.
 It’s an ongoing process that isn’t expected to be completed until 2026.
 The building blends religious elements with natural symbols in an artistic way that will leave you completely mesmerised.

 Sagrada Familia receives approximately 4.5 million visitors every year.
 The number of tickets for sale as well as the entry times is limited.
 This is definitely a European landmark you want to book a skip the line ticket ahead of your visit.